BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </p>

 <p>
     He shared the story to say that there isn't necessarily a reason it happened; it just happened.
-There not being a reason doesn't take away from the grief of the loss, either.
+    And that doesn't have to subtract from the grief of the loss.
     --TODO citation from the book for this section
 </p>